 Average Content for brown riceThe average (or more correctly the arithmetic mean) amount of potassium contained in 100g of brown rice, based on the list below of 4 different items under the general description of brown rice, is 153.25 mg of potassium.
 This average value corresponds to 3.26 % of the recommended dietary allowance (or RDA) in your diet.
 The averages for the different nutrients are as follows; the average amount of Sodium is 4.25 mg, the average amount of Calories is 238.75 kcal, the average amount of Protein is 5.09 g, the average amount of Fat is 1.83 g and the average amount of Carbohydrate is 49.97 g.

 Median AmountThe median value of Potassium is found in Rice, brown, long-grain, raw which in 100g contains 223 mg of Potassium.
 This corresponds to 5 % of the recommended daily allowance.
 For this serving the amount of Sodium is 7 mg, the amount of Calories is 370 kcal, the amount of Protein is 7.94 g, the amount of Fat is 2.92 g and the amount of Carbohydrate is 77.24 g.

-Using the list below for the 4 different brown rice nutrition entries in our database, the highest amount of Potassium is found in Rice, brown, medium-grain, raw which contains 268 mg of Potassium per 100g.
+Using the list below for the 4 different brown rice nutrition entries in our database, the highest amount of potassium is found in Rice, brown, medium-grain, raw which contains 268 mg of potassium per 100g.
 The associated percentage of RDA is 6 %.
 For this 100g serving the Sodium content is 4 mg, the Calories content is 362 kcal, the Protein content is 7.5 g, the Fat content is 2.68 g, the Carbohydrate content is 76.17 g.